-The 2010 publication uses a new interactive and downloadable format.
-“This standard will serve as an indispensible tool in the marketplace for property managers, architects, contractors, appraisers and other parties who measure space,” said BOMA International Chair James Peck, who is also senior director of asset services for brokerage CB Richard Ellis.
+“This standard will serve as an indispensable tool in the marketplace for property managers, architects, contractors, appraisers and other parties who measure space,” said BOMA International Chair James Peck, who is also senior director of asset services for brokerage CB Richard Ellis.

 “We have also brought the standard into the digital age by including hyperlinks to definitions and full color illustrations in the PDF document, eliminating ambiguity and making it easier than ever to understand.”